SmartData-Polito/gnn-for-darknet/README.md

 Please, refer to the [API reference](docs/documentation.md) for the complete code documentation.

-Feel free to explore the notebooks, experiment with the library, and adapt the code to your own research or applications.
-For any questions, issues, or suggestions, please open an issue on this repository.

 # ToDo
-- [] description of data folder
+- Description of data folder
-- [] add GCN in notebook
+- Add GCN (early stop)
-- [] add visualization
+- Upload data